-- a.
-To request the Hearing Officer ask further questions of a witness; - b.
-To request the Hearing Officer call additional witnesses in the matter; - c.
-To testify and submit relevant materials; - d.
-To refuse to answer any incriminating question; - e.
-To make an opening and closing statement; and - f.
+- i.
+To request the Hearing Officer ask further questions of a witness; - ii.
+To request the Hearing Officer call additional witnesses in the matter; - iii.
+To testify and submit relevant materials; - iv.
+To refuse to answer any incriminating question; - v.
+To make an opening and closing statement; and - vi.
 To present mitigating testimony and/or evidence that would affect the sanctions imposed, should the student be found responsible for a violation.